N-narendra/SaveOurSoul/README.md

 **Save Our Soul (sos)**

-sos is a part of PhoenixOS Spectre Edition which helps to improve system Performance.
+sos is a part of PhoenixOS Spectre Edition.

 sos is made of bash scripts with special Feature for system configuration.